sbaresearch/data-fingerprinting/docs/submission.md

 Submission shall contain:
 - detailed documentation not exceeding
-  - 3 pages for Phase 1
+  - 2 pages for Phase 1
-  - 5 pages for Phase 2
+  - 3 pages for Phase 2
 - code if applicable
 - attacked dataset(s) in .csv